kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir.md

 ```

 `:dbg.tracer` accept a second argument where you can customize how you want to
 handle each of the traced events.
-In this code, we are telling the tracer to
+Here, we are telling the tracer to
-just output to our local shell instead.
+log output to our local shell instead.

 ## Stopping the tracing

-To stop the tracing, it is as simple as calling:
+To stop the tracing, it is as simple as:

 ```elixir
 :dbg.stop_clear